dokku/dokku-memcached/README.md

 ## Commands

 ```
 memcached:app-links <app>                          # list all memcached service links for a given app
 memcached:connect <service>                        # connect to the service via the memcached connection tool
 memcached:create <service> [--create-flags...]     # create a memcached service
 memcached:destroy <service> [-f|--force]           # delete the memcached service/data/container if there are no links left
 memcached:enter <service>                          # enter or run a command in a running memcached service container
 memcached:exists <service>                         # check if the memcached service exists
 memcached:expose <service> <ports...>              # expose a memcached service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
 memcached:info <service> [--single-info-flag]      # print the service information
 memcached:link <service> <app> [--link-flags...]   # link the memcached service to the app
 memcached:linked <service> <app>                   # check if the memcached service is linked to an app
 memcached:links <service>                          # list all apps linked to the memcached service
 memcached:list                                     # list all memcached services
-memcached:logs <service> [-t|--tail]             # print the most recent log(s) for this service
+memcached:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service
 memcached:promote <service> <app>                  # promote service <service> as MEMCACHED_URL in <app>
 memcached:restart <service>                        # graceful shutdown and restart of the memcached service container
 memcached:start <service>                          # start a previously stopped memcached service
 memcached:stop <service>                           # stop a running memcached service
 memcached:unexpose <service>                       # unexpose a previously exposed memcached service
 memcached:unlink <service> <app>                   # unlink the memcached service from the app
 memcached:upgrade <service> [--upgrade-flags...]   # upgrade service <service> to the specified versions
 ```

 ## Usage